Vanishing theorems for linearly obstructed divisors: Blowing-up: construction and notation

 Assume now that $0\le \rho < r$.
-We generalize the above construction and give generators for the Picard groups of the two factors of the divisor $E_I$ in the space $X^n_{(r)}$, that arise from the restrictions to $E_I$ of the the generators of the Picard group of $X^n_{(r)}$.
 Notice first of all that the restriction ${E_{I(t)}}{|_{E_I}}$ of $X^n_{(r)}$ is zero on both factors unless one of the following containment relations is satisfied: $I \subset I(t)$ or $I(t)\subset I$.
-We denote by $h_b$ and $h_f$ the hyperplane classes of the two factors and we introduce divisors $e_{I(t)}$ on the first factor and $e_{I(t)|I}$ on the second factor according to the following intersection table:
+We denote by $h_b$ and $h_f$ the hyperplane classes of the two factors respectively.
+Moreover we introduce divisors $e_{I(t)}$ on the first factor and $e_{I(t)|I}$ on the second factor according to the following intersection table:

-Notice that of $\rho=0$, the first factor is a point and we have $h_f=h$ in the notation of Section \ref{exc point}.
+Notice that if $\rho=0$, the first factor of $E_{I(\rho)}$ is a point and we have $h_f=h$ in the notation of Section \ref{exc point}.